litprog/litprog/lit_v3/11_overview.md

         print(number, end=" ")
 ```

-The output is captured and can be displayed in a separate code block.
+During `litprog build`, the output of each sub-process is captured/buffered and can be displayed in a separate code block using the `out` directive.

 ```shell
 # out